To contact the Chair of Governors, please email: email@example.com

 What do governors NOT do?

 We don’t get involved in the day-to-day running of the school.
-So, to give you one example, the decision to switch to 3-year GCSEs has to be agreed by governors – it’s a strategic decision – but we don’t get involved in how the timetable should be organised to accommodate it.
+So, to give you one example, the decision to appoint an assistant headteacher for student development has to be agreed by governors – it’s a strategic decision – but we don’t get involved in how the timetable should be organised to accommodate it.

 We also have nothing whatever to do with how teaching and learning are delivered.
 We are not trained or qualified to make judgements on teaching, and wouldn’t presume to do so.
 If we are not satisfied with the academic performance in a particular area we will say so and agree on targets to improve it, but we won’t give any direction as to how the target is to be achieved.